jonathangosling/Rightmove_Analysis/README.md

 ### Extend Airflow Docker Image with Necessary Dependencies

 1. Create a dockerfile to extend the base airflow image.
 2. The docker-compose.yaml file currently uses the `apache/airflow:2.6.3` base image (i.e. `image: ${AIRFLOW_IMAGE_NAME:-apache/airflow:2.6.3}` in the yaml file).
 We want to replace this with our own image (lets say `extending_airflow:latest`), which we have yet to build.
+We could use `build: .` within the docker compose to build the docker image for the containers, using the dockerfile in the current directory.
+However, for quick restarting of the docker containers using `docker compose up`, we prebuild the image.
 3. In the dockerfile:
    - Use the airflow image: `FROM apache/airflow:2.6.3`
    - `COPY` custom python packages/modules into a new directory `/custom_packages`.
 This includes `main.py` as we will be using it as a module here, since it'll be our dag python files that will be executed.